 These were the facts that raced through my mind as I considered how I was going to approach the dilemma of being out on the street having spotted a branch of KFC.

-In reality, I can’t remember if I considered this on the pavement, on my way over the road, whilst passing through the door, or after having already sauntered up to the counter.
+In retrospect, I can’t remember if I considered this on the pavement, on my way over the road, whilst passing through the door, or after having already sauntered up to the counter.
 It’s all a bit of a blur, but what I do remember is that as I came to standing there, I saw with my own eyes that I’d had nothing to fear.
 One glance at the interior of the restaurant and it hit me how naive I’d been, indeed how little I remembered of KFC restaurants in general (even now describing KFC as a restaurant just feels wrong).

 I was expecting regret, sure.
 It’s KFC.
 But I expected the regret to be my own; 30 minutes down the line, once I was breathing heavily and slouched in a dingy corner.
 But if there was regret to be seen anywhere it was in the eyes of the employees serving behind the counter.
 On the contrary to smiling at me, they looked palpably angry to have seen my come in.
 As I stood in line waiting to join the fray, I took in their miserable demeanours.
 Their resigned dead eyes, their tragically stained hats, their general apathy about anything going on around them.
 After observing them for a short while I suddenly came to understand their situation.